codebat-hasan/code-generation-poc/README.md

 1. Open a terminal in the root directory of your project.
 2. Paste the CLI command copied from the Figma plugin.
-3. The CLI will prompt you to select one of the following actions:
+3. The CLI will prompt you to choose:

    * Create a new page
    * Update an existing page
    * Create a new component
    * Update an existing component (e.g., `ContentCard`)
-4. After generation, you will be prompted to:
+4. After generation, the CLI will ask whether you want to:

    * **Accept** the generated code
-   * **Refine** the generated code
+   * **Refine** the code with changes
    * **Revert** the changes
-5. If you choose **Refine**, input the specific changes you want.
-The CLI will apply those changes and regenerate the code.
+5. If you choose **Refine**, you'll be prompted to describe what to improve.
+The CLI will regenerate the code accordingly.

 ---

 ## 6. Integrate with Coding Agent (GitHub Copilot)

-To assist with refining or extending the generated code, you can integrate GitHub Copilot in VSCode.
+Builder.io gives you a fast start, but GitHub Copilot can help bring the generated code up to production standards.

 ### Setup

 1. Install the [GitHub Copilot extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) in Visual Studio Code.
-2. Create a file at `.github/copilot-guideline.md` in your project.
+2. Create a file named `.github/copilot-guideline.md` in your project.

-### Purpose

-The `copilot-guideline.md` file provides Copilot with context and best practices specific to your project.
-This helps Copilot align with your coding standards and design system when generating or fixing code.
+This file helps Copilot understand your architectural and stylistic expectations when generating or refactoring code.

 ### Example Use Cases

-* **Fixing Design Issues:** Ask Copilot to adjust layout, spacing, or style inconsistencies in Builder.io-generated code.
+* **Fix Design Inconsistencies:** Adjust layout, spacing, or visual mismatches in generated UI.
-* **Refactoring Components:** Prompt Copilot to break a large component into smaller modular components.
-* **Enforcing Guidelines:** Ensure Copilot-generated code uses Tailwind CSS, follows the BEM naming convention, and adheres to `.builderrules`.
+* **Refactor into Modular Components:** Break down large components into smaller, reusable parts.
+* **Apply Project Conventions:** Ensure Tailwind, BEM, JSDoc, accessibility, and folder structure standards are followed.

-> Tip: Include examples and do's/don'ts in the `copilot-guideline.md` to improve Copilot’s output quality.
+> 💡 **Tip:** Include sample components, code patterns, and naming conventions in the `copilot-guideline.md` file to guide Copilot's behavior.

 ---

 ## Caveats

-* CSS spacing, font size, and color values may not be correctly identified.
-Manual adjustment may be needed.
+* Builder.io-generated CSS (spacing, font sizes, colors) may need manual adjustment.
-* Existing component mapping may not work reliably.
-Full support for this feature is expected in the enterprise version.
+* Mapping to existing components may not work perfectly; more reliable in the enterprise version.
-* Props may not be automatically inferred in generated components.
-Manual definition and refactoring might be required.
+* Component props may not be correctly inferred — review and refactor where needed.
+* AI refinement works best when prompt context is detailed and grounded in project conventions.